Sir-Nightmare/14_pre_commit_hook/README.md

 The `get_roots` function is tested.
 If you need to modify the function and want to check it before each commit you can put put `pre-commit` file to `.git\hooks`
-The commit will be done only if all tests will work properly.
+The commit will be done only if all tests work properly.
 Otherwise an error message will be shown

 # Project Goals